 One of the most important things you want to show in your car pictures are the design lines of the car, or as I like to call it, ‘her curves’.
 Reflections can spoil these curves.

 If you are struggling with your own self reflecting in the car, put the camera on a tripod and timer.

-Technical Side of Car Photography
+Technical Aspects of Car Photography

-If you’re looking to capture shots of cars racing past you, a camera with a fast FPS (frames-per-second) is key.
+If you’re looking to capture shots of cars racing past you, a camera with a fast fps (frames-per-second) is key.
 The Canon 7D Mark II body or the Sony Alpha 7R III models are great examples of fast cameras.

 If you’re going to be doing some photography in garages, look for camera models that have less noise at higher ISO levels.

-Also keep an eye out for sensitive sensors.
+Also, keep an eye out for sensitive sensors.
 These do well in difficult lighting situations as garages don’t tend to be ideal for brightness.

-Compare low light abilities of several models before settling on one.
+Compare the low light abilities of several models before settling on one.
 Use a website like DxOMark for all of your low light comparison needs!

-Generally speaking, a higher megapixel count will pick up much more detail than lower megapixel counts.
+In general, a higher megapixel count will pick up much more detail than lower megapixel counts.

-This allows the brand to blow the images up to billboard size without losing quality!.
+This allows the brand to blow the images up to billboard size without losing quality!
 Keep in mind that the higher the megapixel count, the larger the file size.